 An important thing to notice: the startup location has almost nothing to do with the geographical area of the app market, especially now in 2021.
 Startups try to target Western markets first regardless of their location.
 These markets support massive sales, in-app purchases are also more developed there.
 It means the user's average revenue is more substantial.

-In case you are among those who want to expand the user base, the shift from iOS to Android is the key strategy for you.
+In case you are among those who want to expand the user base, the shift from iOS to Android is the key strategy for you (as well as convert Android app to iOS).
 The larger your user base will be, the bigger is the monetization potential and mint-be revenue, no matter which device your target audience uses.

 To figure out what devices your target audience uses are very simple - one should analyze the traffic coming from the app’s landing page.
 When you have all the data in hand, the complexity of the development process and the number of versions and devices to be considered become not so pressing.

 Sometimes the stakeholders have fear, related to the number of resources to be tested.
 But when you are working with Celadon, this fear should not bother you at all.
 We possess all the latest and most popular Android devices in-house, so our clients can expect constant support and bug fixes (if any).